Fuel System Design

 Fuel flow test

 Make sure the system delivers the fuel flow required by the engine on take off including a healthy safety margin of at least 50%.
 To do this set the aircraft in a tail low position (climb attitude) and measure the flow from the tanks at the gascolator with the valves open.
-This will make sure that you always have enough flow and pressure in this attitude.
+This will make sure that you always have enough flow and pressure in this nose high attitude.